catox0/Fast-Laser-Shutter/README.md

 # Fast-Laser-Shutter
-Arduino-controlled laser-shutter (USB and push-button control)
+Arduino-controlled laser-shutter (USB and push-button control) with controlled acceleration and breaking.

 The magentic coil of a hard-drive is perfectly suited to create a fast laser shutter with down to single-ms opening/closing time. [cf: L. P. Maguire, S. Szilagyi, and R. E. Scholten, Review of Scientific Instruments 75:9, 3077 (2004).]
 Here is a program to control such a shutter with an Arduino and a LN298 or TB6612FNG module (around 1$ at Aliexpress).